 - A facilitator

 - An executive sponsor

 - A champion who believes thoroughly in your approach

 - A disruptor who can be a catalyst for mindset changes in your wider business

-With stakeholders mapped you can understand their drivers, expected behaviors and ensure that your session is pitched in a manner that provides value to all attendees.
+With stakeholders mapped, you can understand their drivers, and expected behaviors and ensure that your session is pitched in a manner that provides value to all attendees.

 Lastly, please remember that you cannot do everything alone.
-Make use of a facilitator, a champion, and project management team members to support you through this process.
+Use a facilitator, a champion, and project management team members to support you through this process.